 The arrangements for children with special educational needs and disability are the same for all children and such arrangements are set out in our prospectus and Admissions Policy.

 LEA Local Education Authority

-SEN Special Educational Needs
+SEND Special Educational Needs and Disability

-SENCO Special Educational Needs Co-ordinator
+SENDCO Special Educational Needs and Disability Co-ordinator

 Please also refer to: